resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 ## Question 1

 I change the rules in a security group by removing port 80 (http).
-Mysteriously a web server on another VM in the project stops “working”.
+Mysteriously a web server on another VM in the project stops "working".
 Could it be because:

 1. The security group was shared with the other machine?
 1. The web server inexplicably broke?